anastasia-sharina/projects/projects_eng/ML_Projects_eng/1_recommendation_systems_eng/1_recsys_social_eng/1_recsys_social_eng_using_ ML/README.md

    - Implemented with FastAPI for online recommendations.
    - Endpoint `/post/recommendations/` returns top-N posts for a given user based on the trained model.

+## Results
+The service provides an API for retrieving personalized recommendations via FastAPI resulting in Hitrate@5 = 55%.

 ## Full Tech Stack

 - **Python 3.8+**